Lavender Care Guide: Essential Growing Tips

 Humidity

 Lavender prefers low to moderate humidity.
-High humidity levels can promote fungal diseases, so ensure good air circulation around the plants.
+High humidity can promote fungal diseases, so ensure good air circulation around the plants.

 Seasonal Care Tips